mCLM: A Modular Chemical Language Model that Generates Functional and Makeable Molecules: Experimental Evaluation

 \subsection{Library Design: Identifying Functionally-Important Blocks}

-One notable thing about the architecture of the mCLM is the ability to identify blocks which are preferred for certain functions.
+As a by-product, mCLM is also able to identify blocks which are preferred for certain functions.
 This can help inform virtual screening campaign design (e.g., which 10 blocks should we use to get the best chemical space for BBBP?), and it can also be useful for stimulating scientific inquiry.
-As an example, Figure \ref{fig:library} shows the most frequent modifications preferred by the mCLM for improving DILI in FDA drugs.
-Interestingly, these modification tend to be small changes from the original molecule block.
+As an example, we calculated the most frequent modifications preferred by the mCLM to improve DILI in FDA drugs (Figure \ref{fig:library}).
+Notably, modification 3 resembles a newly discovered modification for reducing amphotericin B toxicity by human scientists in \citet{maji2023tuning}.